+What is there to do in Zadar Croatia?
 If you were to ask me why is Zadar on our itinerary, I would answer that it’s because of its proximity to Plitvice, as well as the cheaper flights flying out of its airport run by Ryan Air.
-However, the real reason why I decided to make this relatively less popular city our last stop is Croatia was because of the photos I saw on Pinterest.
+However, the real reason why I decided to make this relatively less popular city our last stop in Croatia was because of the photos I saw on Pinterest.

 Zadar Sea Organ & Sun Salutation